 The Church’s teaching on her relationship to the state is not only something that makes sense in the context of faith.
 As Leo observes, it's also in accord with reason.
 Here’s how he puts it in Immortale Dei:

-Nature and reason which command each person to cultivate his relationship to God in a holy and religious way, because we belong to him, and coming from him must return to him, binds by the same law the civil community.
+Nature and reason which command each person to cultivate his relationship to God in a holy and religious way, because we belong to him, and coming from him must return to him, bind by the same law the civil community.

 And in Libertas: